Acromatic/Chestnut/README.md

 Multithreading:
 --------------------
  The framework utilizes multiple threads to run the loaded plugins concurrently, maximizing the utilization of available CPU cores and improving performance.
+TODO: Thread Pooling

 Dynamic Loading:
 --------------------